-The following 4 steps focus on some of the important things to consider when choosing which frames would best enhance your artwork / photographs / collections / or family archive materials.
+The following steps focus on some of the important things to consider when choosing which frames would best enhance your artwork, photographs, collections, or family archive materials.

-These steps—and our library of matting / mounting / & framing videos at the bottom of this blog—also show you how EASY it is to do ALL YOUR OWN archival framing YOURSELF.
+These steps—and our library of matting, mounting, and framing videos at the bottom of this blog—also show you how easy it is to do your own archival framing.

-There are, of course, a number of choices to be made when it comes to what kind of frame might be best for YOUR particular needs:
+There are a number of choices to be made when it comes to what kind of frame might be best for your needs:

-The answers to these questions depend on your personal tastes / what it is you’re framing / where it might be hung in your home or office.
-Yet while tastes vary, there ARE some general guidelines.
+The answers to these questions depend on your personal tastes, what you’re framing, and where it might be displayed.
+While tastes vary, there are some general guidelines.

-Just as you have picked a mat board color that “works” with the piece you’re going to frame (see the mat board sample kit above, and please click here for an illustrated explanation of just HOW to choose the correct mat board color), you’ll also want your frame choice to “work” with:
+Just as you have picked a mat board color that works with the piece you’re going to frame you’ll also want your frame choice to work with:

 1.) the matted piece itself in terms of matching visual tones